jbnetapp/demosmas/README.md

 - Use the Menu **STORAGE -> Tiers -> Add Local Tier** from ONTAP System Manager:
 <img src="Pictures/SystemManagerTiers.png" alt="NetApp System Manager" width="1100" height="350">

+Before initiating this lab, you have to manually install the mediator package on the Linux Host.

 The following scripts are avaialbe from [demosmas](https://github.com/jbnetapp/demosmas).
-The scipts automatically build an SM-BC configuration between cluster1 and cluster2 using NetApp Lab on Demande [Early Adopter Lab for ONTAP 9.14.1 v1.1](https://labondemand.netapp.com/node/724).
-The scripts can work with ONTAP 9.9.1 or later.
+The scipts automatically build an SM-BC configuration between cluster1 and cluster2 using NetApp Lab on Demande [Early Adopter Lab for ONTAP 9.18.1](https://labondemand.netapp.com).
+The scripts can work with ONTAP 9.15.1 or older.
 This section provides a brief overview of all the scripts that are available for use:
-- The  script **0-Setup-Linux-iscsi.sh** is responsible for installing all necessary Linux packages, configuring the kernel variable, and subsequently rebooting the system.
+- The **0-Setup-Linux-iscsi.sh** script is responsible for installing all necessary Linux packages, configuring the kernel variable, and subsequently rebooting the system.
-- The script **1-Install-Linux-NetAppTools.sh** is designed to automate the installation of the **NetApp host utilities kit** and the **the NetApp Mediator 1.7** which are available in the [pkg directory](https://github.com/jbnetapp/demosmas/tree/main/pkg)
+- The **1-Install-Linux-NetAppTools.sh** script automates the deployment of the **NetApp Host Utilities Kit** and performs a validation check to confirm that the **NetApp Mediator** is properly installed.
+If the Mediator is not present, it must be installed manually.
+An installation example is provided below.
-- The script **2-Setup-ontap-sm-as.sh** is designed to build the full SM-BC configuration with all following steps:
+- The  **2-Setup-ontap-sm-as-duplex.sh** script is designed to build the full SM-BC configuration with all following steps:
 	- Create dedicated Intercluster LIFS on cluster1 and cluster2
 	- Create Cluster peer between cluster1 and cluster2
 	- Create vserver SAN with 4 iscsi DATA LIF on cluster1 and cluster2